 7. Annuitize Your Policy

-In contrast to borrowing against your policy, this is a non-revocable option that should be used only late in life with the guidance of a professional.
+In contrast to borrowing against your policy, this is a non-revocable option for how to use life insurance while alive that should be used only late in life with the guidance of a professional.
 Most insurance companies offer this option.
 Not unlike a reverse mortgage, this option will allow your policy to start paying you.
 You would select a time period, such as 10 or 20 years, life expectancy, or life plus a certain amount to the beneficiaries.
 You would receive a specified amount of income each month during that time frame.

 8. Take Your Dividends Out in Cash

-If you are just looking for “a little extra” cash to make the difference between surviving and thriving, this may be your ticket.
-Typically, anything realized from a dividend paying whole life insurance policy is used to purchase paid-up additions, but instead, they can be received in tax-free cash up to your basis.
+If you’re just looking for a little extra cash to make the difference between surviving and thriving, this may be your ticket.
+Typically, anything realized from a dividend-paying whole life insurance policy is used to purchase paid-up additions, but instead, they can be received in tax-free cash up to your basis.

 9. Set Up a Charitable Remainder Trust with your Policy

-Finally, when considering how to use life insurance to access cash, don’t overlook the option of charitable remainder trusts.
-Such trusts can be used to sell a highly appreciated asset (such as real estate, stocks, or a business) in a way that reduces capital gains taxes and also benefits the charity.
+Finally, when considering how to use life insurance while alive to access cash, don’t overlook the option of charitable remainder trusts.
+You can use these trusts to sell a highly appreciated asset (including real estate, stocks, or a business) in a way that reduces capital gains taxes and also benefits the charity.
 It’s also a way for the person donating the policy to get an income stream, which comes from the charity that invests the money from the asset.

-Whether you’re considering using your policy to get cash and want to weigh your options, or you simply want to understand the benefits of your policy, we’d love to talk with you.
+Whether you’re considering using life insurance while alive to get cash and want to weigh your options, or you simply want to understand the benefits of your policy, we’d love to talk with you.
 We use advanced analytics tools such as the whole life insurance policy cash value calculator to help you get the most out of your insurance policy.